lingtalfi/BullSheet/docs/README_aux.md

 BullSheet tries to adapt the method used to pick up a random line, depending on the environment (do you have unix methods?), and the number of lines in your file.

+If you are still curious about how the BullSheetGenerator handles images, see my [pure_data_image conception notes](https://github.com/lingtalfi/BullSheet/blob/master/docs/pure_data_image.md).

 Okay, sorry for the bullshit.